nicholasaleks/SecDev-Test/README.md

   --container_name str The name of the docker container to upload files to.
 Files will be uploaded to the root directory of the container.<br/>
   --clean_dest bool Removes all files saved to the collection<br/>

 ## Limitations
-- Will trigger a user-prompt for access on MacOS in some files
+- Will trigger a user-prompt for access on MacOS with some files
-- set -o

 ---